Dave Gregory - Senior Minister

 I grew up in a Christian family in Nottingham, and decided to follow Jesus at age 6 on a beach mission holiday.
 I grew up in the church through Girls Brigade and Christian Endeavour, Crusaders and anything else my parents could think of to send me to!
 In my teens I began to discover what it really meant to be a Christian and I was baptised when I was 17.

 At 18 I moved down to the East End of London to train as a nurse at the Royal London Hospital.
 I was very involved in the Hospital Christian Union and I grew in my faith there, eventually taking on a leadership role.
 I married Alan, a medical student, and we moved around the country to Pontefract and then Southend as he finished his training as a GP, and on the way had our two lovely girls, Helen and Miriam.
-When they were 8 and 6 we adopted Toni, who was 11.
+When they were 8 and 6 we adopted another daughter, who was 11.

 I loved being a Mum and a nurse and was very happy and fulfilled as a sister in Interventional Radiology at Southend Hospital, but began to feel God calling me into something else for him.
 I wasn’t keen on the idea of being a minister, but in the end knew I had to be obedient and so started my training at Spurgeon’s College while working in our church, West Leigh Baptist, and later at Hutton and Shenfield Union Church as a Minister in Training.
 I loved my training and work as a minister despite some very difficult times along the way.